What Is a Litigation Support Professional?

 Some litigation support professionals are paralegal/IT hybrids who perform traditional paralegal tasks while assuming information technology roles.

-Litigation support professionals are largely employed in law firms, corporations, and legal consulting firms.
+Litigation support professionals are primarily employed with law firms, corporations, and legal consulting firms.

-Litigation support professionals often work in management roles, supervising IT staff, vendors, litigation support staff, paralegals, junior attorneys and teams of document coders, abstractors, and data entry personnel.
-Some litigation support directors and managers earn salaries in the six figures.
+Litigation support professionals often work in management roles, supervising IT staff, vendors, litigation support staff, paralegals, junior attorneys, and teams of document coders, and data entry personnel.